rdsea/qoa4ml/qoa4ml_lib/README.md

     - depending on probes implementation
   - Can be instrumented into source code or standlone

+## Metric
-Provide some metric classes for collecting different types of metric: Counter, Gauge, Summary, Histogram
+We support some metric classes for collecting different types of metric: Counter, Gauge, Summary, Histogram

 - `Metric`: an original class providing some common functions on an metric object.
     - Attribute: